trevormil/trevormil/README.md

 #### Software Engineer | B.S./M.S in CS VT'22
 My Projects:

-**Master's Thesis** - A permissioned, blockchain framework using Hyperledger Fabric that allows universities and professors to host courses peer to peer with students and store student's grades on0chain, all while maintaining privacy.
+**Master's Thesis** - A permissioned, blockchain framework using Hyperledger Fabric that allows universities and professors to host courses peer to peer with students and store student's grades on-chain, all while maintaining privacy.

 **EducationDAO** - A decentralized course hosting platform aimed at decentralizing all aspects of higher education.